cdcseacave/openMVS/BUILD.md

 Windows compilation
 -------------------

-Visual Studion 2008 or newer are supported.
+Visual Studio 2008 or newer are supported.
 Please note that the development is done mainly on Windows, so this platform build is well tested.
 The latest pre-built binaries for fast testing can be download from [here](https://github.com/cdcseacave/openMVS_sample/releases/latest).
 Visual Studio 2017 and dependencies automation tool [vcpkg](https://github.com/Microsoft/vcpkg) are used in this example.

 ```
 #Make a toplevel directory for deps & build & src somewhere: